(CONTINUED FROM THE ENTRY "WHY THE SUDDEN INTEREST IN FLIGHT SIMULATION?")

 For example, using the MCP the pilot can control where the aircraft points (direction) using the Heading Select Knob.
 This is referred to as Lateral Navigation (LNAV), or Horizontal Navigation.
 The pilot can also control if the plane climbs or descends and how fast using the Vertical Speed knob.
 This is called Vertical Navigation (VNAV).
 The pilot can also tell the plane how fast or slow to go using the Speed Select Knob.

+These are very simple concepts, but they become important for virtual pilots to be aware of in payware addons where more complex features are present, but that are still based on these very basic concepts.
 As a point of fact, the MCP on the default planes is almost identical to the more realistic ones you find in expensive payware addons.
 This is why it is so important for beginning FS pilots to become proficient with the MCP in the default planes before they advance to more realistic addons.

 Most important of all it is paramount they understand what is going on behind-the-scenes with regard to what the autopilot (FMC) is doing *for* them to help with the virtual work load when flying the plane.